jeroenterheerdt/HAsmartirrigation/README.md

   - Forecast days: How many forecast days taken into account
 - 1:Static: static configurable netto precipitation.
   - Delta: netto precipitation
 - Passthrough: Passthrough module returns the value of an evapotranspiration sensor as delta.
+Pass through takes your evapotranspiration sensor and returns its value.
+It bypasses all calculation that way (except applying aggregates)

 #### Sensor groups